Hepatitis A

 • before and after handling or preparing food

-• you live with, have had sex with, or have had close contact with someone who has hepatitis A
+• live with or had sex or close contact with someone who has hepatitis A

-• you shared illegal drugs with someone who had hepatitis A
+• shared illegal drugs with someone who has hepatitis A

-• you ate food or drank water possibly containing the hepatitis A virus
+• ate food or drank water possibly containing the hepatitis A virus

 How can I prevent spreading hepatitis A to others?

-If you have hepatitis A, you can reduce your chance of spreading the infection by washing your hands with warm, soapy water after using the toilet and before fixing or eating food.
-While you are sick, avoid close contact with others, and don’t prepare food or serve food to others.
+If you have hepatitis A, you can lower your chance of spreading the infection by washing your hands with soap and water after using the toilet.
+While you’re sick, avoid close contact with others.
+Don’t prepare food or serve food to others.
 Also, tell your doctor, dentist, and other health care professionals that you have hepatitis A.

-You are most contagious—able to spread the virus to others—during the 2 weeks before you have symptoms.
+You’re most contagious—able to spread the virus to others—during the 2 weeks before you have symptoms.
 You may be contagious for up to 3 weeks after you develop symptoms.
-Children are often contagious longer than adults.5
+Children are often contagious longer than adults.2

 What should I eat and drink if I have hepatitis A?

-If you have hepatitis A, you should eat a balanced, healthy diet.
+If you have hepatitis A, choose healthy foods and drinks.
 Talk with your doctor about healthy eating.
 You should also avoid alcohol because it can cause more liver damage.

 References